What Image Placeholder Generator does

 Common mistakes

-- Shipping placeholders to production.
+• Shipping placeholders to a production environment.

 Privacy note